Cart

 Value of the global resale fashion market (2026):

-According to the State of Fashion 2026 report, used clothing sales will grow two to three times faster than new clothing sales over the next two years, reaching 317 billion dollars.
+According to the State of Fashion 2026 report, used clothing sales will grow two to three times faster than new clothing sales over the next two years, reaching $317 billion.

 13.2.
 Geographic Breakdown: Where Is It Growing Fastest?